 • Besides the running of the bulls, the San Fermin festival features a carnival atmosphere of souvenir vendors, street performers, evening fireworks, and first class people watching.

 • The build-up to each run may be exciting, but it's an adrenalin rush that lasts all of 3-4 minutes from beginning to end.

 Avoiding the pain in Spain - How to run with the bulls

 As always, it is highly recommended that runners be fit, agile, and have their wits about them at all times.

-Those under the age of 18 need not apply, and all participants must be at the entry gates by 7:30AM for each morning's 8AM start time.
+Those under the age of 18 need not apply, and all participants must arrive at the entry gates by 7:30AM for each morning's 8AM start time.
 Arrive sober!

-Remember - you'll be running with a herd of wild animals, with horns.
-Between the lesser of two evils, trampling is always preferable to goring (which accounts for most of the fatalities), so if you're threatened with being run over, drop to the ground and remain in the fetal position until all danger is passed.
+Remember, you'll be running with a herd of wild animals -- with horns.
+Trampling is always preferable to goring (which accounts for most of the fatalities.)
+So if you're threatened with simply being run over, drop to the ground and remain in the fetal position until all danger is passed.

-That said, most of the 200-300 injuries a year are a result of trips and falls while running or crashing into the street barriers!
+That said, the majority of the 200-300 injuries annually are a result of trips and falls while running or crashing into the street barriers!

 More about the Running of the Bulls around the Web: